vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/README.md

 If you decide to use our Oracles - you don't need to provide all the data by hand and you can use functions that operate on a **high level of abstraction**.
 Those functions will then **fetch** required data such as raw header or state proofs from oracles, **verify** that the data is correct and return you the values that you've asked for.

-Here is a list of public functions that you should use it you decide to go the **oracles route**:
+Here is a list of public functions that you should use if you decide to go the **oracles route**:

 ```rust
 pub fn get_header(chain_id: Field, block_number: Field) -> BlockHeaderPartial;